Healthdirect Free Australian health advice you can count on.

 How is rheumatic fever treated?

-Because you may develop rheumatic heart disease you will be admitted to hospital.
+If your doctor thinks you have rheumatic fever, you will usually be treated in hospital.
 In hospital, a multidisciplinary team (team of health care professionals) can look after you.

 Your treatment will include: